-Benefits of programmatic advertising are plentiful.
+The benefits of programmatic advertising are plentiful.
 Most advertisers turn to the format because of the precise targeting offered.
-Instead of displaying ads to those who are outside the preferred demographic, the media can be chosen based on the person’s location, income, age, gender, and hobbies.
+Instead of displaying ads to those outside the preferred demographic, the media can be chosen based on the person’s location, income, age, gender, and hobbies.

 Programmatic advertising tools will also free up marketers for more important duties.
 Purchasing through traditional agencies is a much longer process and typically involves long-term negotiations and contracts.
 Most programmatic advertising examples are known to be generated through automated processes where software programs rely on algorithms to make bidding and placement nearly instantaneous.

 Internet advertising advantages and disadvantages should also always include looking at reporting capabilities.
 In most cases, publishers and agencies give access to real-time data.
-The reporting data permits advertisers to make key decisions, such as campaign spending and targeting.
-Optimization isn’t normally a manual process when using programmatic marketing but can be done in some cases to fix a few tweaks.
-This leads into another aspect in considering in programmatic advertising is transparency.
-Only choose to work with partners who are transparent about their terms and conditions and what they are truly doing for your campaigns.
+The reporting data permits advertisers to make critical decisions, such as campaign spending and targeting.
+Optimization doesn’t always have to be a manual process when using programmatic marketing but can be done in some cases to fix a few tweaks.
+This leads to another aspect considered in programmatic advertising–transparency.
+Only choose to work with transparent partners regarding their terms and conditions and how they manage your campaigns.